Museum of the Home Ticket Portal

 Sunday 28th September, 2-5pm

-Join textile and embroidery artist Cris Prete for a patchwork quilting workshop inspired by a ca.1890 Victorian ‘Crazy’ Quilt in the Museum of the Home collection.
+Join textile and embroidery artist Cris Prete for a patchwork quilting workshop inspired by a c.1890 Victorian ‘Crazy’ Quilt found in Museum of the Home's collections.

 During the workshop, you’ll create a 15cm square panel, which can be used as the beginning of a larger quilt, a patch or pocket to be added to clothing, or a finished artwork in its own right.